Jackie Hawks Lyttle, Executive Director

 Jennifer Hatch, Program Manager

-Jennifer is our Project Manager.
-Jennifer's role at S2AY is to implement and supervise active grant work plans including coordinating activities, arranging and facilitating meetings, and bringing together partners to accomplish joint objectives.
+Jennifer is our Program Manager.
+Jennifer's role at S2AY is to implement and supervise active grant work plans including coordinating activities and campaigns, arranging and facilitating meetings, and bringing together community partners to accomplish joint objectives.

-Jennifer has over 8 years of experience with public health and clinical research programs, with a focus on community health and prevention.
-She will hold a Master of Public Health degree Spring 2021 from the University of Massachusetts.
+Jennifer has over 9 years of experience with public health programs and clinical research, with a focus on community health and prevention.
+She holds a Master of Public Health degree from the University of Massachusetts.